Archaea: Membranes

 Membrane structures.
 Top, an archaeal phospholipid: 1, isoprene chains; 2, ether linkages; 3, L-glycerol moiety; 4, phosphate group.
 Middle, a bacterial or eukaryotic phospholipid: 5, fatty acid chains; 6, ester linkages; 7, D-glycerol moiety; 8, phosphate group.
 Bottom: 9, lipid bilayer of bacteria and eukaryotes; 10, lipid monolayer of some archaea.

-Archaeal membranes are made of molecules that are distinctly different from those in all other life forms, showing that archaea are related only distantly to bacteria and eukaryotes.
+Archaeal membranes are made of different molecules from those in bacterial and eukaryotic membranes.
 In all organisms, cell membranes are made of molecules known as phospholipids.
 These molecules possess both a polar part that dissolves in water (the phosphate "head"), and a "greasy" non-polar part that does not (the lipid tail).
 These dissimilar parts are connected by a glycerol moiety.
 In water, phospholipids cluster, with the heads facing the water and the tails facing away from it.
 The major structure in cell membranes is a double layer of these phospholipids, which is called a lipid bilayer.

 The phospholipids of archaea are unusual in four ways: